dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    proposals to upgrade the dapp can be realized by an SNS proposal and by the majority of initial neurons voting in favor of this proposal.
-   The initial neurons cannot do other things, such as changing the SNS parameters, as the SNS governance canister is still in pre-genesis mode.
+   The initial neurons cannot do other things, such as changing the SNS parameters, as the SNS governance canister is still in pre-decentralization-sale mode.

 4) **Ask the IC to start the decentralization sale**: The decentralization sale is started by an NNS proposal that can be submitted by anyone and is decided on by the